Modeling Task Effects in Human Reading with Neural Network-based Attention: The Neural Attention Tradeoff Model

 \subsection{Architecture}

-We use a neural encoder-decoder architecture \citep{sutskever_sequence_2014} with a hard attention mechanism.
+Our architecture is based on the standard neural encoder-decoder architecture, which encodes a read sequence into memory representations and then decodes output from it \citep{kalchbrenner2013recurrent,sutskever_sequence_2014,cho2014learning}.
 We illustrate the model in Figure~\ref{fig:architecture}, operating on a three-word sequence $\boldsymbol{w} = w_1, w_2, w_3$.
-The most basic components are the \emph{reader}, labeled $R$, and the \emph{decoder}.
+The basic components of NEAT are the \emph{reader}, labeled $R$, and the \emph{decoder}.
 Both these components are recurrent neural networks with long short-term memory (LSTM, \citealp{hochreiter_long_1997}) units.
 The recurrent reader network is expanded into time steps $R_0, \dots, R_3$ in the figure.
 It passes over the input sequence, reading one word $w_i$ at a time, and converts the word sequence into a sequence of vectors $h_0, \dots, h_3$.
 Each vector $h_i$ is as a fixed-dimensional encoding of the word sequence $w_1, \dots, w_i$ that has been read so far.
-The last vector $h_3$ (more generally $h_N$ for sequence length $N$), which encodes the entire input sequence, is then fed into the input layer of the decoder network, which attempts to reconstruct the input sequence $\boldsymbol{w}$.
+The last vector $h_3$ (more generally $h_N$ for a sequence of length $N$), which encodes the entire input sequence, is then fed into the input layer of the decoder network, which attempts to reconstruct the input sequence $\boldsymbol{w}$.
 The decoder is also realized as a recurrent neural network, collapsed into a single box in the figure.
-It models a probability distribution over word sequences, computing the conditional distribution $P_{Decoder}(w_i|\boldsymbol{w}_{1 \dots i-1}, h_N)$ over the vocabulary in the $i$-th step, as is common in neural language modeling \citep{mikolov_recurrent_2010}.
+It models a probability distribution over word sequences $w'$, computing the conditional distribution $P_{Decoder}(w'_i|\boldsymbol{w}'_{1 \dots i-1}, h_N)$ over the vocabulary in the $i$-th step, as is common in neural language modeling \citep{mikolov_recurrent_2010}.
 As the decoder has access to the vector representation created by the reader network, it should be able to assign the highest probability to the word sequence $\boldsymbol{w}$ that was actually read.
 Up to this point, the model is a standard encoder-decoder architecture designed to reconstruct an input sequence from a fixed-dimensional representation.

-To obtain a basic model of human reading behavior, we add two further components to NEAT.
-First, experimental evidence shows that during reading, humans constantly make predictions about the upcoming input (e.g.,~\citealp{van_gompel_syntactic_2007}).
-To model this behavior, we make use of the fact that the reader network at each time step outputs a probability distribution $P_{R}$ over the lexicon.
-This distribution describes which words are likely to come next (i.e.,~the reader network also performs language modeling).
-Unlike the modeling performed by the decoder, $P_R$, via its recurrent connections, has access to the preceding context only.